June 28ths

 6/28/2018

 1920s music was dead by the 1960s (or not memorable).
 Perhaps if you add 40 years to any genre (roughly 2 generations), the effects fade away.
-Nostalgia can revive it, but nostalgia has to be experienced by the people that have direct memories.
+Nostalgia can revive it, but nostalgia has to be experienced by the people who have direct memories.
 Most revivals aren’t as good as the real thing, but can be interesting.
 Try writing music in the style that your parents listened to (or wrote) when they were in their 20s.
-It can be copied, but the essences aren’t there.
+It can be copied, but the essence isn’t there.

 6/28/2024